Hermann Jacobi: Academic appointments

-In 1875, he became a docent in Sanskrit at Bonn; from 1876-85 was professor extraordinarius of Sanskrit and Comparative Philology at Münster, Westphalia; in 1885, he was appointed professor ordinarius of Sanskrit at Kiel; and in 1889 was appointed professor of Sanskrit at Bonn.
+In 1875 he completed his habilitation and became a docent in Sanskrit at Bonn; from 1876-85 he was professor extraordinarius of Sanskrit and Comparative Philology at Münster, Westphalia; in 1885, he was appointed professor ordinarius of Sanskrit at Kiel; and in 1889 was appointed professor of Sanskrit at Bonn.
 He served as professor in Bonn until his retirement in 1922.
 After his retirement, Jacobi remained active, lecturing and writing till his death in 1937.

 Work

 Apart from Jaina studies, Jacobi was interested in Indian mathematics, astrology and the natural sciences, and using astronomical information available in the Vedas, he tried to establish the date of their composition.
 Like Alexander Cunningham before him he tried to systematise how, from the evidence available in inscriptions, a true local time could be arrived at.

 Jacobi's studies in astronomy have regained importance today in the context of the Out of India theory, because his calculations led him to believe that the hymns of the Rigveda were to be dated as early as 4500 B.C.
 Thus he is the only renowned Western Indologist whose research supports the claim of the proponents of the theory that the Vedas are to be dated back much earlier than the first half of the second millennium B.C.
 According to mainstream Indology, the Indo-Aryan Migration took place during this period of time and the Vedas were only composed after the migration.
-When Jacobi published his views in an article on the origin of Vedic culture in the Journal of the Royal Asiatic Society (1908), he therefore triggered off a major controversy in Indology.
+When Jacobi published his views in an article on the origin of Vedic culture in the Journal of the Royal Asiatic Society (1908), he therefore triggered a major controversy in Indology.

-In his later life, Jacobi interested himself in poetry, epics, and philosophy, particularly the school of Nyaya-Vaisheshika.
+In his later life, Jacobi focused on poetry, epics, and philosophy, particularly the school of Nyaya-Vaisheshika.

-It is said that Jacobi was greatly influenced by Jain philosophy and wished to be a Jain in his next life.

 Honors

-Among the honours he received were a doctorate from the University of Calcutta where he had gone in the winter of 1913-14 to lecture on poetics, while the Jain community conferred the title Jain Darshan Divakar — Sun of the Jain doctrine — upon him.
+Among the honours he received was a doctorate from the University of Calcutta where he had gone in the winter of 1913-14 to lecture on poetics, while the Jain community conferred the title Jain Darshan Divakar — Sun of the Jain doctrine — upon him.
 He became an international honorary member of the American Academy of Arts and Sciences in 1909.